crystal-ruby/pages/soml/syntax.md

 framework for more tests than available in other languages.
 Specifically overflow may be tested in soml, without dropping down to assembler.

-And **if statement** is started with the keyword if_ and then contains the branch type.
-The branch type may be plus, minus, zero, nonzero or overflow.
-The condition must be in brackets and be any expression.
-If may be continued with en else, but doesn't have to be, and is ended with end
+An **if statement** is started with the keyword if_ and then contains the branch type.
+The branch type may be *plus, minus, zero, nonzero or overflow*.
+The condition must be in brackets and can be any expression. *If* may be continued with en *else*, but doesn't have to be, and is ended with *end*

       if_zero(a - 5)
         ....